-The section Configuration → Advanced Access Configuration → Device Registration is where to configure it.
-The portal page can be accessed by the following URL: https://yOUR_PORTAL_HOSTNAME/device-registration This URL is accessible from within the network, in any VLAN that can reach the PacketFence server on a portal interface (see note below).
+In order to configure this, you can configure a self service portal policy in Configuration Advanced Access Configuration Self Service Portal.
+Either by modifying the default policy or creating a new one, you'll be able to define the behavior of the device registration page.
+The portal page can be accessed by the following URL: https://YOUR_PORTAL_HOSTNAME/device-registration This URL is accessible from within the network, in any VLAN that can reach the PacketFence server on a portal interface (see note below).